 app.controller('MyCtrl', MyCtrl);

-Defining your controllers in this way makes you think a little harder about just hanging everything off of $scope.
-Aside from that, if your controller has more than a couple of methods, tracing the code through well defined methods is a lot easier than trying to sift through a mess of Scope Soup.
+.
+Aside from that, if your controller has more than a couple of methods, tracing the code through well defined methods is a lot easier than trying to sift through a mess of Scope Soup.2.
+Keep Controllers Skinny With Services

-Rest services are usually pretty simple, so it can be tempting to just use $http to get what you need right in your controller.
-However, it's much better to encapsulate those calls into a service.
+to get what you need right in your controller.
+However, it's much better to encapsulate those calls into a service.//Don't do this

 // ng-click='getDetail()'